adhirajpandey/CSE-Result-EDA/README.md

 # Files and Folders Description

-- Raw Results: Contains the raw results of all the students of all branches in the form of html files.

 - DB: Contains the final csv files of the students database branchwise.

 - scrape.py - This script uses selenium to automate the process of entering roll number and extracting the data from the result portal in html format and stores it in output directory defined by user.